OSGConnect/tutorial-pegasus/README.md

 **Exercise 1**: create a copy of the Pegasus tutorial and change the working directory to the wordfreq workflow by running the following commands:

 	$ tutorial pegasus
-	$ cd tutorial-pegasus/wordfreq-workflow
+	$ cd tutorial-pegasus/wordfreq

-In the wordfreq-workflow directory, you will find:
+In the `wordfreq/` directory, you will find:

    * `inputs/` (directory)
    * `dax-generator.py`